iyowasay/CNN_traffic_sign/README.md

 ### Future improvement

-1. Currently the input size of the model is fixed due to the given format of training set images(32x32).
-This may affect the performance of the model but allow the model run faster.
-In order to increase the accuracy of unseen images, the input size should be extended to higher resolution.
+1. Currently the input size of the model is fixed due to the given format of pickled dataset(32x32).
+This may affect the performance of the model but allow it to run faster.
+In order to increase the accuracy of unseen images, the input size could be extended to higher resolution.

 2. The visualization of convolutional layers is implemented in this project.
 Add the visualizing part for fully connected layers.
-Look into the meaning of those feature maps and gain more understanding about CNN.
+Look into the meaning of those feature maps and gain more insights about CNN.

-3. Look into the test set performance and the distribution of
+3. Look into the test set performance, the distribution and the quality of incorrectly classified images.

-3. Compare the performance of different optimizers and plot the learning curves.
+4. compare the performance of different optimizers and plot the learning curves.

-4. Try out more combination of hyperparameters or different models, such as AlexNet, VGG.
+5. Try out more combination of hyperparameters or different models, such as AlexNet, VGGNet.